brightcove/brightcove-player-sdk-ios/README.md

     BCOVPlaybackService *service = [[BCOVPlaybackService alloc] initWithAccountId:kAccountId
                                                                         policyKey:kPlaybackServicePolicyKey];
     								[service findVideoWithVideoID:kViewControllerVideoID
                        								   parameters:nil
 				       		                 		   completion:^(BCOVVideo    *video,
 	                                 							    NSDictionary *jsonResponse,
 																	NSError      *error) {

 											[controller setVideos:@[ video ]];
 											[controller play];

                  			        }];

 You need to keep the controller from being automatically released at the end of the method.
-A common way to do this is to store a reference to the controller in an instance variable.
+A common way to do this is to store a reference to the controller in a strong instance variable.

 Built-In PlayerUI Controls
 ==========================
-The Brightcove Player SDK now has the Brightcove PlayerUI Plugin integrated into its framework, so you can use its fully-featured set of controls for playback and advertising right out of the box.
+As of version 5.1.0, the Brightcove Player SDK has the Brightcove PlayerUI Plugin integrated into its framework, so you can use its fully-featured set of controls for playback and advertising right out of the box.

 The PlayerUI is quick to set up, displays ad controls for Once and FreeWheel, and can be customized by creating your own layouts.